GSA-TTS/FAC-transition-site/src/status.md

 We are also exploring options for using the API to generate a static list of submitted reports for use by audit resolution officials.
 We'll post more on this page if this becomes available.

+For specific questions or issues, please contact the FAC via [our helpdesk](https://support.fac.gov/hc/en-us/requests/new).

 ## March 18, 2024

 **Audit search is currently limited to UEI-only.** You can search your UEI to confirm your audit submission is complete.
 The PDF report is still be available for download but summary report workbooks aren't.